You are viewing a free preview of this lesson.

 Example: The USA's response to the 2004 Indian Ocean tsunami combined hard power (deploying the US Navy for disaster relief, demonstrating military logistics capability) with soft power (showing compassion, building goodwill) — a classic smart power approach that improved America's image in Southeast Asia.

 Not all powerful states are superpowers.
-Geographers and political scientists use a hierarchy to classify states by their level of global influence:
+Geographers and political scientists use a hierarchy to classify states by their level of global influence.
+Placing a real country accurately on this hierarchy is a classic AO2 task.

 | Category | Definition | Current Examples |